gcallah/Rationalism/CommonCause/common.md

 neutral among competing ends.
 Progressive liberals, on the other hand, disagree only with the ends that these conservatives seek..."

+However, Vallier's contention
-And here we discover the first, and most fatal, flaw in Vallier's argument: the idea that the state *must*, indeed that the state *can*, remain "neutral among competing ends" is not a serious policy proposal or proposition in political
+that the state *must*, indeed that the state *can*, remain "neutral among competing ends" is not a serious policy proposal or proposition in political
 philosophy: it is a piece of propaganda, under the cover of which "classical liberalism" conceals the fact that it advances classical liberal ends.
+In fact, nationalist conservatives, classical liberals, and progressives all hope to steer the state towards promoting what they see as a good society: the only difference is that classical liberals attempt to hide their agenda behind a veil of neutrality.

 "How so?" you may ask.
-Well, let us start off with some simpler examples, and work our way into trickier cases.
-Imagine a serial killer who insists that, if classical liberalism is as good as its word, it ought to be neutral among his end of killing as much as possible and his victims desire to not be killed.
+Well, let us start off with some simple examples, and work our way forward from there.
+To start, let us imagine a serial killer who insists that, if classical liberalism is as good as its word, it ought to be neutral among his end of killing as much as possible and his victims desire to not be killed.
 What is the classic liberal state doing sending its armed minions after him?
 There's no neutrality in that!
 Well, at least we post-liberals can answer "Of course the state is not neutral between evil ends and good ends: the state will promote the good ends and surpress the evil ones."
-But Vallier has closed himself off from that response... as we will see later, he must to a vague concept of "reasonable ends," a move that is a complete failure.
+But Vallier has closed himself off from that response... instead, he must resort to a vague concept of "reasonable ends"... and it turns out that classical liberals will consider ends to be reasonable so long as they do not challenge classical liberalism.

-My first example here may appear absurd: "Of course, *everyone* objects to serial killing!"
+The above example may appear absurd: "Of course, *everyone* objects to serial killing!"
 Well, almost everyone: not serial killers.
 But it does start to puncture the silly idea of "liberal neutrality."
 However, let's move on to a less outlandish example: imagine an